mraleph/mraleph.github.com/_posts/2014-12-24-array-length-caching.md

 Anybody preferring functional `Array.prototype` iteration methods to rusty old-school `for(;;)`-loops gets an additional piece of cake.

-Anybody choosing `for(let x of y)` will find a neatly wrapped ES6-to-ES5-compiler under their Christmas tree.
+Anybody choosing <code>for(let x of y)</code> will find a neatly wrapped ES6-to-ES5-compiler under their Christmas tree.

 But the people who cache...
 But the people who cache tentatively end up on the naughty list.
 Ho ho ho.